AuburnSounds/Dplug/README.md

    See `.travis.yml` for supported compilers.
 The latest DMD or LDC should do.
 However, it is recommended that you use LDC-1.0.0-b2 for final binaries as no other LDC version has been as well tested with Dplug.

+   When using LDC 1.1 or later, it is currently unknown if OS X 10.7 is properly supported.

+- What D compilers are recommended?

+   See `.travis.yml` for supported compilers.
+The latest DMD or LDC should do.
+However, it is recommended that you use LDC-1.0.0-b2 for final binaries as no other LDC version has been as well tested with Dplug.

+   When using LDC 1.1 or later, it is currently unknown if OS X 10.7 is properly supported.

 - Is Dplug stable?

 Starting with v4 we'll issue major or minor version tag for breaking changes.